 Over the last couple of months, Biden has enjoyed one of his largest favorability leads over Trump, averaging around 7-10 percentage points higher than the current president.
 Even when Biden wasn’t the favorite to win the Democratic nomination in January and February, he still held a sizable lead over Trump.

-As of Oct.
-15, Biden’s average lead over Trump had steadied to around 9 percentage points.
-With just over three weeks to go before the election, that's one of the largest polling leads from a challenger in history.
-A poor showing at the first debate and the mysteriously short contraction of COVID-19 has put Trump in a difficult position heading into the home stretch.
-One of the big deciding factors for Biden will be whether Democrats flock to the polls in as large of numbers as Republicans, as poll after poll continues to show the White House easily within the former vice president's grasp.
+As of Nov.
+1, Biden’s average lead over Trump had steadied to around 7 percentage points.
+With just two days to go before the election, that's one of the largest polling leads from a challenger in history.
+Other historic factors, like the country's record 80+ million early and absentee ballots already cast, seem to favor a Biden victory over Trump come Nov.
+3. Still, one of the big deciding factors for Biden will be whether remaining Democrats flock to the polls in as large of numbers as Republicans on election day.
+If voting blocs in swing states like Florida, Texas and Pennsylvania favor Trump, there are still statistical chances for the current president to capture enough Electoral College votes to retain his job.